Meeting your dog's dietary needs doesn't have to mean constant trips to the store.

 Recipe courtesy of SkinnyMS.

 These treats are essentially crackers for your dog.
-Made from many of the same ingredients of bread (with some dog-inspired modifications), these will be a breeze for any baker to make.
+Made from many of the same ingredients as bread (with some dog-inspired modifications), these will be a breeze for any baker to make.
 These treats are so cute you might be inspired to re-create some human-friendly versions of them!

 2 cups all-purpose flour, plus more for surface